yasir2000/openwrt-oldwiki-md/MiniHowtos.rst

 }}}

 This tells `syslogd` to write the log file to `/var/log/messages`.
-However, note that `/var` is linked to `/tmp` but we need to create `/var/log` at boot time.
+However, note that `/var` is linked to `/tmp` but we may need to create `/var/log` at boot time if it is not already automatically created.
 Do that by adding:
 {{{
 mkdir /var/log
 }}}